The Best and Worst Foods for Acid Reflux

 - Ginger – Steep caffeine-free ginger tea or chew on low-sugar dried ginger for a natural tummy tamer.

 - Coffee and tea – Caffeinated beverages aggravate acid reflux.
-Opt for caffeine-free teas.
+Opt for teas without caffeine.

 - Carbonated beverages – The bubbles expand in your stomach, creating more pressure and pain.
-Choose plain water or caffeine-free iced tea.
+Choose plain water or decaf iced tea.

 - Chocolate – This treat has a trifecta of acid reflux problems: caffeine, fat and cocoa.

 - Peppermint –Don’t be fooled by its reputation for soothing the tummy; peppermint is an acid reflux trigger.

 - Grapefruit and orange – The high acidity of citrus fruits relaxes the esophagus sphincter and worsens symptoms.

 - Tomatoes – Also avoid marinara sauce, ketchup and tomato soup – they’re all naturally high in acid.